Ann Cary Randolph Morris: Scandal

 In April 1793, the local prosecutor accused Richard Randolph of murdering the baby born to Ann.
-Prominent lawyers John Marshall and Patrick Henry defended him before at a trial before the more than judges of the Prince Edward County Court.
+Prominent lawyers John Marshall and Patrick Henry defended him at a trial before the judges of the Prince Edward County court.
 During the trial, Martha Jefferson Randolph stated that she had obtained gum guaicum, which she believed could be used to abort a baby, and had given it to Ann two weeks before the trip to Glentivar.
 Other people also testified during the trial that Ann had been pregnant.

 Enslaved people were precluded from testifying by Virginia law, so no evidence could be presented about the body found in the stack of shingles.
 Judith Randolph either did not testify or she testified that Richard did not leave their room that night.
 Richard Randolph was acquitted.
-Despite the acquittal, one modern author noted Ann faced severe consequences:"before the year was out, the girl [Ann] had become the Jezebel of the Old Dominion and the young man who was the alleged father [Richard] had become its laughing stock.
+Despite the acquittal, one modern author noted Ann faced severe consequences: "before the year was out, the girl [Ann] had become the Jezebel of the Old Dominion and the young man who was the alleged father [Richard] had become its laughing stock.
 Idlers in taverns made ribald jokes at his expense."

-Thomas Jefferson, upon hearing of the scandal, wrote a letter to his daughter, Martha Jefferson Randolph.
-He wrote that he considered Ann "the pitiable victim" and encouraged his daughter to be a kind influence in her life.
+Upon hearing of the scandal, Thomas Jefferson wrote a letter to his daughter, Martha Jefferson Randolph, saying he considered Ann "the pitiable victim" and encouraged his daughter to be a kind influence in her life.
 In fact, Ann had been engaged to Richard Randolph's brother, Theodoric, who had died eight months before the stillbirth.
 Jefferson stated that he only found one person guilty.

-Martha responded that the "vile seducer" had both destroyed Ann’s reputation and corrupted her mind, and she was concerned that some people may be swayed from what a "person of sense" would deduce about the scandal.
+Martha responded that the "vile seducer" had both destroyed Ann's reputation and corrupted her mind, and she was concerned that some people may be swayed from what a "person of sense" would deduce about the scandal.

-After Richard Randolph died mysteriously in 1796 (leaving behind a will which scandalized many because it manumitted his slaves, a direction Judith Randolph fought for years to implement), Ann continued to live at the Bizarre plantation for a time.
-Despite knowing of Theodorick's engagement with Ann and his death, Richard's other brother, John Randolph of Roanoke, thought that Ann had poisoned Richard, and Judith was angry about the earlier scandal as well as upset by losing her husband and having a guardian appointed for her underage sons.
-In 1805, John asked Ann to leave the plantation.
-She spent the first couple of nights in the abandoned Tuckahoe mansion, then lived with various friends; at Monticello with her brother Thomas Mann Randolph Jr. (who had since married their cousin, Martha Jefferson Randolph); as well as in Richmond, Rhode Island, and Connecticut.
-She had very limited means, at times receiving small sums of money from her brothers, and she may have taught school in Rhode Island.
+Richard Randolph died mysteriously in 1796, leaving behind a will which scandalized many because it manumitted his slaves, a direction Judith Randolph fought for years to implement; afterwards, Ann continued to live at the Bizarre plantation.
+Richard's brother, the childless and unmarried John Randolph of Roanoke, thought that Ann had poisoned Richard, and came into power the guardian for Richard and Judith's underage sons.
+In 1805, John asked Ann to leave the Bizarre Plantation.
+She spent the first couple of nights in the abandoned Tuckahoe mansion before living with various friends.
+She then lived at Monticello with her brother, Thomas Mann Randolph Jr., who had since married their cousin, Martha Jefferson Randolph.
+She also lived in Richmond, Rhode Island, and Connecticut.
+Ann had very limited means, at times receiving small sums of money from her brothers, and she may have taught school in Rhode Island.